 It’s not often that something new hits the market, especially something that comes out of Canada.
-If you haven’t heard of Flic Film, that’s okay; I only recently discovered this Canadian film lab out of Alberta late in 2021.
+If you haven’t heard of Flic Film, that’s okay; I only recently discovered this Canadian film lab out of Alberta in 2021.
 They mainly focus on selling rebranded motion picture films, the Eastman Vision3 series and Eastman Double-X; they have a chemistry production side.
-But there’s a twist with their chemistry; they’re working on making it more environmentally safe.
+But their chemistry has a twist; they’re working on making it more environmentally safe.
 And that should come as no surprise given they are based out of Alberta with many rural properties and reliance on septic systems.
 And that is where Black/White & Green (B/W & Green) comes into play; despite the long name, the developer is one of the best mashups for developers; they certainly picked two iconic developers to blend.
 I’m of course talking about Kodak Xtol and old school Kodak HC-110.

 Manufacture: Flic Film